Abraxas-365/knowledgeBase/README.md

 - Knowledge Base Management: Admins can upload and delete knowledge base data.
 - User Queries: Users can query the knowledge base with rate limiting applied per IP address.
 - OAuth Authentication: Google OAuth is used for secure user login and session management.
+- Session Management: Secure cookies are used for session management.

 # Getting Started
 ### Prerequisites